The London edition from 1789. Bewick has added a frontispiece

 at Basil in Switzerland.«.

-that Holbein should have been responsible for the dance of death
+with the dance of death

-on the cemetery-wall of the Dominican church in Basel.
+on the cemetery-wall of the Dominican church in Basel —

-Fortunately the book contains a long and sober preface, where the author after 21 pages concludes,
+Fortunately the book contains a long and sober preface, where

 that since Basel's dance of death was painted in 1446-48 — half a century before Holbein was born in 1498 —